+Almost two decades have passed since a major reform was enacted to the country's immigration laws.
 In the absence of reform, the immigration system has become increasingly broken and is failing American families, businesses and communities.
 Nationwide polling has shown that Americans want major reform.
-A January 2014, Fox News poll showed that 68 percent of Americans supported allowing illegal immigrants to remain the country and eventually qualify for citizenship if they meet certain requirements like paying taxes, learning English, and passing a background check.
-After the November 2014 election, Edison Research, which does exit

-AILA National Office 1331 G Street NW, Suite 300, Washington, DC 20005 Phone: 202.507.7600 | Fax: 202.783.7853 | www.aila.org polling for the consortium of major news networks, found that 57 percent of voters preferred that "illegal immigrants working in the U.S." be offered legal status instead of deportation.
+A January 2014, Fox News poll showed that 68 percent of Americans support allowing illegal immigrants to remain the country and eventually qualify for citizenship if they meet certain requirements like paying taxes, learning English, and passing a background check.
+After the November election, Edison Research, which does exit polling for the consortium of major news networks, found that 57 percent of voters preferred that "illegal immigrants working in the U.S." be offered legal status instead of deportation.

 AILA hears daily from businesses that cannot hire workers and are stymied by the slow and dysfunctional operations of the immigration system.
 Everyday families are kept separated because of long backlogs in the visa system.
 Now 11.5 million people are living in the country without legal status.
 Most have families and jobs but cannot work legally and must exist in the shadows.
 These individuals are also subject to immigration enforcement and deportation.
-In the past several years, DHS has deported hundreds of thousands of parents of U.S. citizens- approximately 23 percent of all deportations-causing painful separations of families.
+In the past several years, DHS has deported hundreds of thousands of parents of U.S. citizens-approximately 23 percent of all deportations-causing painful separations of families.

 America's immigration system is in urgent need of reform.
 AILA supports the enactment of legislation, the only way to provide lasting change.
-Until that happens AILA applauds the efforts of the President and DHS to improve the system and implement reforms to the fullest extent permitted by law.
+In recent years, however, Congress has not been able to pass a bill.
+It would be irresponsible for the President to wait and do nothing while American families, businesses, and communities languish under the current system.
 AILA welcomes the opportunity to work with Congress and the President to make our system better for America.